 Can a gifted child have learning disabilities too?

-- Some gifted children have learning disabilities such as dyslexia, attention deficit disorder, and visual or auditory processing difficulties.
+- Students who are Twice Exceptional are gifted children who have a learning disability such as dyslexia, attention deficit disorder, and visual or auditory processing difficulties.
 It is sometimes difficult to identify the special needs of these children because they often use their high abilities to mask or adapt to their learning disabilities.
+Therefore, services are needed for both their ability and disability to ensure all students reach their potential.

 Why is raising a gifted child so challenging?